 What does RSI tell you?

 The Relative Strength Index helps you try to tell the future based on how an asset performed in the past.
 Graphing RSI gives investors a general idea of whether an asset is overbought (overvalued) or oversold (undervalued).
 Values can range from 0 to 100.

 The basic rule of thumb is that an RSI value over 70 indicates a stock is “overbought” and may see its price fall in the future.
-Meanwhile, an RSI value of 30 or lower can mean that the price will go up.
-Traders often decide to sell a stock when it hits 70 or buy when it gets to 30.
+Meanwhile, an RSI value of 30 or lower can mean that the price could go up.
 An RSI of 50 is often seen as neutral, meaning the stock has not been either overbought or oversold.